finalwebsites/subscription-tools/readme.txt

 == Installation ==

-The quickest method for installing the Sendy subscription form is:
+The quickest method for installing the Sendy subscriptions plugin is:

 1. Automatically install using the built-in WordPress Plugin installer or...
-1. Upload the entire `mailchimp-subscription-plus` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `sendy-subscriptions` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Enter your Sendy API key, the mailing list ID and the other options on the plugin settings page.
 1. Add the shortcode [FWSSendySubForm] into the page of your choice or enable the form for all blog posts.

 == Frequently Asked Questions ==

-= The subscription form doesn't work, the secondary name isn't passed to the mailinng list =
+= The subscription form doesn't work, the secondary name isn't passed to the mailing list =

 Compare the merge fields you're using for the plugin settings and for your Sendy mailing list.
 They need to be identical, use only the characters from the  "Personalization tag"